 Our producers build cost estimates for photographers and they handle shoot production for both clients and photographers.
 Estimating is one of the most challenging tasks that anyone in our company does.
 It takes a long time to learn, but it’s rare and valuable skill for those who can attain it.
 Shoot production is all about understanding the needs of a project and then hiring the appropriate crew, arranging the travel, and managing all of the logistics so that the shoot goes smoothly.
 Most of that work happens from our office, but our producers sometimes travel to the shoot location, which could be anywhere.
 When they're not doing estimates or production, our producers continue to cultivate relationships with prospective clients.
 You can find some estimate case studies on APhotoEditor.

 Often when a staff member completes a consulting project, they write a short blog post about it, which helps promote our consulting services.

-We work Monday-Friday, approximately 8:30am - 5:30pm plus as needed.
+We work Monday-Friday, approximately 8:15am - 5:45pm plus as needed.
 We expect an average of 45 hours per week and they use an online punch clock to track their time.
 They clock out for meals and breaks.
 There are times when people work additional hours, like when we’re producing a shoot, traveling to a portfolio event or meeting a deadline.
-But most evenings, you’ll find the office empty by 6 p.m.
 We work in a two-story 4400-square-foot building in Conshohocken.
 We have offices on the upper floor, and a conference room, lunch area and other common areas downstairs.
 The work atmosphere is pretty relaxed.
 We usually have the radio on at a low volume.
 We discourage the use of ear buds and texting during work hours.